andikatjacobdennis/SQL_Guide/README.md

     pip install -r requirements.txt
     ```

-    **💡 Why `requirements.txt`?** This file ensures that all required project dependencies (including `mkdocs`, `mkdocs-material`, `mkdocs-minify-plugin`, `mkdocs-mermaid2-plugin`, `mkdocs-git-revision-date-localized-plugin`, and any others listed in your `mkdocs.yml`) are installed correctly and in compatible versions, providing a consistent setup for everyone.
+    **Why `requirements.txt`?** This file ensures that all required project dependencies (including `mkdocs`, `mkdocs-material`, `mkdocs-minify-plugin`, `mkdocs-mermaid2-plugin`, `mkdocs-git-revision-date-localized-plugin`, and any others listed in your `mkdocs.yml`) are installed correctly and in compatible versions, providing a consistent setup for everyone.

     * **To create `requirements.txt` (if you don't have one yet):**
         After you've successfully installed all plugins and confirmed your `mkdocs.yml` works locally, run this command from your project root: